mcosovic/JuliaGrid.jl/docs/src/tutorials/badDataAnalysis.md

 ```
 is marked as out-of-service.

-Subsequently, we can solve the system again, but this time without the out-of-service measurement:
+Then we can solve the system again, but this time without the out-of-service measurement:
 ```@example BadData
 analysis = gaussNewton(monitoring)
 stateEstimation!(analysis)